koonimaru/omniplot/README.md

 ## Motivation
 Although there exist many good python data visualization libraries, such as matplotlib, pandas, seaborn, plotly, vedo and so on, still several kinds of plots cannot be drawn without hassle.
-This module is aimed to provide convenient tools that allow users to draw complex plots, such as a scatter plot with PCA and loadings in one liner.
+This module is aimed to provide convenient tools that allow users to draw complex plots, such as a scatter plot with PCA and loadings or clustering analysis in one liner.

 ## Install